mnentwig/forthytwo/README.md

-# j1comp
+# forthytwo
-A macro assembler / compiler for the J1 embedded processor
+A FORTH-free compiler / macro assembler for the J1 embedded processor

 __under construction / partly untested__
 This page: At the time of writing a (largely) unordered collection of notes